amqp-rs/async-openssl/README.md

 at your option.

+This started as a fork of [tokio-openssl](https://github.com/tokio-rs/tokio-openssl).

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in tokio-openssl by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in async-openssl by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.